jonahp-coding/Line-Follower_Protocode/README.md

 # Line-Follower_Protocode
-This code is rough, cand was made just to get the robot working.
+This code is rough, and was made just to get the robot working.